Tier 5. Temporary Workers - Charity Workers

 It is advised to seek professional legal advice if you wish to change your employment whilst in the UK.

-H. Dependants of Tier 5 (Temporary Workers)
+H. Dependants of Tier 5 Charity Workers Visa

-Dependants of those applying to enter as Tier 5 (Temporary Worker) migrants will be able to accompany the main applicant to the UK as long as there is evidence of at least £630 in available funds to maintain each dependant.
+Dependants of those applying to enter as Tier 5 (Temporary Worker) will be able to accompany the main applicant to the UK as long as there is evidence of at least £630 in available funds to maintain each dependant.

 Administrative Review (Entry Clearance applications)